 The Good: Established and upcoming VPN protocols

-OpenVPN is an open-source VPN protocol established in 2001, and it is based on the OpenSSL implementation of HTTPS.
-It runs either on the TCP or the UDP internet protocol, with TCP being the more reliable option and UDP being the faster option.
+OpenVPN is an open-source VPN protocol established in 2001, based on the OpenSSL implementation of HTTPS.
+It runs on the TCP or the UDP internet protocol, with TCP being the more reliable option and UDP being the faster option.
 OpenVPN is pretty much the default protocol for most modern paid VPN providers.

 OpenVPN uses port 1194 TCP/UDP and port 443 TCP.